 Everyone is different, and how tough it will be for you depends on:

-- How many cigarettes you smoke daily
+- How many cigarettes you smoke a day

 - If your friends and family members smoke